su-haris/django-hms/README.md

 # django-hms

-## Hostel Room Management System
+## Hostel Management System

 ### Introduction
-The aim of the project is to build a hostel room management system which allows students to select their rooms online.
-It also allows wardens to see the status of rooms and its occupants.
+The aim of the project is to build a hostel management system which allows students to select their rooms online.
+They can also change rooms and pay fees.
+It also allows wardens to see the status of rooms and its occupants and fee status.

-### Views
-* Login Page
-* Landing Page
-* Profile View
-* Room Confirm View
-* Room View
-* Selection Page
-* Room Change

 ### Models
 * Student: For holding student details
 * Room: To hold room occupancy
 * Approval: To hold room change requests
+* Fees: To hold fee details

 ### Functions
 * A Login page for authentication purpose (student or warden)
+* Password reset page
 * Allows students to view rooms and select rooms
 * Show Student Profile
 * Update Student Profile
+* Pay fees
 * Change allocated room (with warden approval)
-* Allows warden to view room status, its occupancy and the student details
+* Allows warden to view room status, its occupancy and the student profile
 * Allows warden to create room and manage change room requests
+* Email notification for students after room change request has been processed.
+* Allows warden to do fee processing
+* Warden can see details of all students and fee history

 ### Workflow